z-x-yang/AOT/README.md

 - `2021/05`: We ranked 1st in the Track 1 (Video Object Segmentation) of the 3rd Large-scale Video Object Segmentation Challenge.

 ## About AOT
-This project is used to update news related to AOT ([NeurIPS 2021](https://arxiv.org/abs/2106.02638)), a highly effective and efficient VOS (video object segmentation) framework.

 ![alt text](overview.png "An overview of AOT")

 In AOT, we propose an identification mechanism, which enables us to model, propogate, and segment multiple objects as efficiently as processing a single object.
 Based on the identification mechanism, the AOT framework is lightweight (with less than 10M parameters in default) yet powerful (achieving SOTA performance).
 Besides, we propose Long Short-Term Transformer (LSTT) for propogating temporal information hierachically, and the balance of performance and efficiency is convenient by adding or reducing LSTT blocks now in VOS.